Why Long-Term Marketing Is Better for Your Brand

 To reap the greatest benefits of each marketing channel, your business must be willing to dedicate time and money to developing strategies that will pay off not just now but also in the future.
 Companies must build an audience over time and encourage regular engagement.

 Not sure why consistency is so important?
-In the following sections, we will discuss why marketing shouldn’t be a short-term investment and highlight a few key benefits that come with long-term dedication and strategy.
+In the following sections, we will discuss why marketing shouldn’t be a short-term investment and highlight a few key benefits that come with long-term dedication and strategy to any ecommerce for small business.

 What Is Long-Term Marketing?